innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_04.md

 In a continuous improvement design cycle, the the design may be used but it may also be reconsidered.
 If an improvement is found the new design may be both adopted and passed back round the cycle for further reconsideration.

-### Following the Design Cycle
+### Following the design cycle

 In the lollipop line following challenge, the system was specified according to the requirement that the robot would go all the way round the track and stop at the red bar.
 I generated a solution based on my 'model' of the system.

 When I first ran the program, my evaluation was that the system did not work: for some reason, the robot kept stopping!
-(Even if it had worked first time, it's possible that the solution was not very good either in terms of the way the robot behaved, or in terms of how the programme was written.)
+(Even if it had worked first time, it's possible that the solution was not very good either in terms of the way the robot behaved, or in terms of how the program was written.)

 Under these circumstances, the design engineer looks for reasons why things went wrong, using all the available information.
 Sometimes this involves devising experiments.
 It's rather like being a detective, trying to piece together the solution.

-Here's the programme I used for the lollipop challenge at first:
+Here's the program I used for the lollipop challenge at first:

 ```python
 %%sim_magic_preloaded --background Lollipop